maartenvanels/arduino-cloud-controller-mcp/README.md

 # Arduino Cloud Controller MCP

-An MCP for interacting with the Arduino IoT Cloud platform.
+A Model Context Protocol (MCP) implementation for interacting with the Arduino IoT Cloud platform.
 This MCP allows you to discover and control Arduino IoT Cloud devices, things, and properties from Cursor or any other MCP-compatible platform.

 ## Features